-Mr Pink in Reservior Dogs.
+- Mr Pink in Reservoir Dogs.
 He's the only one who acts like a professional.
-Mr Orange is an undercover cop, Mr White gets too personally involved with Orange and Mr Blonde is a complete psycho.
+Mr Orange is an undercover cop, Mr White gets too personally involved with Orange, Joe attempts to kill Mr. Orange because of "instinct", Mr Blonde is a complete psycho, Eddie is completely ignorant of Blonde's insanity, and Mr Blue and Mr Brown hardly appear.
 He's also the only one to survive.

-Planet of the Apes.
+- Planet of the Apes (1968).
 George Taylor has the only rational response to a world where apes rule over men.

 Robert: He knows the song too?
 I've never heard this song before!
 What the hell is it?!

 - Arsenic and Old Lace (1944), with Cary Grant as Mortimer Brewster, the token Only Sane Man surrounded by his rather... quirky family.
 Insanity can be contagious, if only because we as humans derive our idea what is sane from the people around us.

 - Unusual in that it is one of the very few examples in which the rest of the characters are, in fact, completely mad, and not just irrational, carried away, or mind controlled.

 - In Jurassic World, Owen Grady is this at several points.
 He thinks creating any type of super-hybrid is a really bad idea and stares at Hoskins like he's insane when the other man suggests using Velociraptors as field weapons.
 When the I. rex escapes, he immediately suggests evacuating the island and using every BFG they have against it.

 Claire: Corporate felt genetic modification would up the wow factor.Owen: They're dinosaurs.
 Wow enough.